Gridmarkets/gm-blender-addon/README.md

 ## Installing the Add-on

+The recommended way to install the add-on is through GridMarkets Envoy.
 To install the add-on you must first either download one of the pre-built zip files or follow the below instructions for how to build the add-on from source.